Rationality, universal generation and the integral Hodge conjecture: Universal generation of 1-cycles on cubic hypersurfaces

-The proof of Proposition \ref{prop relation} over an algebraically closed field is given in \cite{relation}.
-In this section, we explore the techniques in \cite{relation} in a more general setting and give a detailed proof of Proposition \ref{prop relation} over arbitrary base.
-Let $B$ be a base scheme and let $\mathcal{X}\rightarrow B$ be a smooth (over $B$) cubic hypersurface of dimension $d$.
-This means that there exists an embedding $\mathcal{X}\hookrightarrow \PP^{d+1}_B$ defined over $B$ such that all fibers are smooth cubic hypersurfaces in $\PP^{d+1}$.
-We would like to study the geometry of $\mathcal{X}^{[2]}$, the relative Hilbert scheme of two points on $\mathcal{X}$.
-Let $\delta\in\CH^1(\mathcal{X}^{[2]})$ be the ``half boundary".
+The proof of Proposition \ref{prop relation} over an algebraically closed field is given in \cite{relation, pt}.
+In this section, we develop a universal version of the techniques in \cite{relation} which leads to a proof of Proposition \ref{prop relation}.
+We would like to study the geometry of $X^{[2]}$, the Hilbert scheme of two points on $X$.
+Let $\delta\in\CH^1(X^{[2]})$ be the ``half boundary".
 Namely, $2\delta$ is the class of the boundary divisor parametrizing nonreduced length-$2$ subschemes.
-Let $\mathcal{F}/B$ be the relative variety of lines on $\mathcal{X}$ and let

-be the universal family of lines.
-It is known by \cite{ak} that $\mathcal{F}/B$ is smooth of relative dimension $2d-4$.

 Following Galkin--Shinder \cite{gs}, we define a rational map